gflohr/qgoda-site/en/docs/differences-to-jekyll.md

 Jekyll has a built-in <q-term>sass:Sass</q-term> compiler built on the Ruby Sass implementation.

 But modern web development is a lot more than pre-processing CSS.
-First of all chances are that you also want to use JavaScript, do you?
+First of all, chances are that you also want to use JavaScript, do you?
 And maybe you don't want to use Sass but [Less](http://lesscss.org/) or you even opt for [PostCSS](http://postcss.org/) only.

-All these assets should be syntax-checked, minified, optimized and bundled and, again, the Node.js eco system has the best tools for the job, first [Grunt](https://gruntjs.com/), then [Gulp](https://gulpjs.com/), today [Webpack](https://webpack.js.org/), and who knows what tool will be leader of the pack in three weeks?
+All these assets should be syntax-checked, minified, optimized and bundled and, again, the Node.js eco system has the best tools for the job, first [Grunt](https://gruntjs.com/), then [Gulp](https://gulpjs.com/), today [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/), [Vite](https://vitejs.dev/), [Rollup](https://rollupjs.org/), and there are probably more.

-Qgoda allows you to configure an arbitrary number of helper processes while watching your site for changes.
+Qgoda allows you to configure an arbitrary number of [helper]([% q.llink(name='helpers')]) processes while watching your site for changes.
 You typically have one of the build tools like webpack running in watch mode as one helper, and a development web server as a second.
 And you have the choice.
 You decide whether you want gulp or webpack, yarn or npm, or just plain Makefiles.

 ### Multi-Language Sites